 Bridge exams for all CompTIA certification programs retired on December 31, 2010 and are no longer available.

-The educational versions of 220-801 & 220-802 exams are coded JK0-801 & JK0-802.
+The educational versions of 220-801 & 220-802 exams were labeled as JK0-801 & JK0-802.
 The latest iteration of the CompTIA A+ certification exam uses the same 220-901 & 220-902 coding for both the regular and educational version of the exam.
 The educational versions of the exam are available exclusively for the CompTIA Academy Partner Program (CAPP) training partners and their students.
-They are identical in all aspects, except for the differences in exam code (in case of the 220-80x series) and the fact they can be accessed by using discounted E2C vouchers provided by the CompTIA authorized training partner.
+They are identical in all aspects, except for the differences in exam code (in case of the retired 220-80x series) and the fact they can be accessed by using discounted E2C vouchers provided by the CompTIA authorized training partner.

 A+ Certification Test Details